-Bang Rak penthouse terrace at sunset with infinity plunge pool, Big Buddha Bay view, and glass railings overlooking Gulf of Thailand anchorage.
+Bang Rak penthouse terrace at sunset with an infinity plunge pool, Big Buddha Bay view and glass railings overlooking the Gulf of Thailand.

 Financial Strategy